-Brake on nerve cell activity after seizures discovered: Gene expression initiates protective electrical responseDecember 19th, 2012 in Neuroscience /
+Brake on nerve cell activity after seizures discovered: Gene expression initiates protective electrical responseDecember 19, 2012 in Medicine & Health / Neuroscience

 Given that epilepsy impacts more than 2 million Americans, there is a pressing need for new therapies to prevent this disabling neurological disorder.
 New findings from the neuroscience laboratory of Mark S. Shapiro, Ph.D., at The University of Texas Health Science Center at San Antonio, published Dec.
 20 in the high-impact scientific journal, Neuron, may provide hope.